Jan 31, 2026

 - I Never Abandoned the Tyrant (holy shit this is the weak type of FMC) The story is nothing spectacular, but honestly FMC stroke me as this weak poor fragile entity that is afraid of anything.
 Skipping on it.

 - Enemies meet at the engagement ceremony.
 Interesting premise where characters do have a reason to hate on each other.
 At least doesn't treat enemies-to-lovers trope as some promotion stunt.
-Also the art is pretty.
+Also the art is pretty and very vivid in bold colors.

 - It's my first time being loved.
 Omg this is kinda heartwarming.
 I did not read much, but it was lovely and the art as well.
 Story about a girl who was reborn a 100 times and every life she must have sacrificed herself and never had a decent life.
 But now she has a loving family.
 FMC is still a baby when the story begins, so her expressions are priceless.